luisriverag/directory-to-json/README.md

 [![NPM version][npm-image]][npm-url]
 [![Downloads][downloads-image]][downloads-url]

 Write a representation of a directory to a `JSON` file.
+Small wrapper around [directory-to-object][dto].

 ## Installation
 ```bash